oroinc/documentation/backend/logging/index.rst

 Logger Configuration
 --------------------

-.. hint:: This feature is available since OroCommerce v3.1.28.
+.. hint:: This feature is available starting from OroCommerce v3.1.28.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 Logger Configuration
 --------------------